Solar panel roof damage explained

 Solar panels protect your roof

-One of the many benefits of solar is that solar panels provide your roof with shading and ventilation.
+One of the many other benefits of solar is that solar panels shade the roofs surface which in turn cools the surface.
 Solar panels absorb direct sunlight and protect your roof from harmful UV radiation while saving you money on your utility bill.
 Like most electronics, solar panels function more efficiently in cooler conditions.
 They allow air flow between the roof and the solar panels, adding a cooling effect that helps efficiency.

-As you can see, solar panels are a great investment and won’t lead to solar panel roof damage.
+As you can see, solar panels are a great investment when properly installed and won’t lead to roof damage.
 HelioPower provides the highest-quality solutions to reduce our client’s energy costs.
 We take tremendous pride being the most knowledgeable provider of integrated energy solutions for homes and businesses.
 So, if you’re interested in a solar power installation project, HelioPower can help you find the best solution for your home.
 Please contact us today!